Montréal-Ouest: Garbage Bowl

-The Garbage Bowl is a yearly tradition held every January 1 since 1950, where men from Montreal West separate into two teams, the Northern Combines in red longjohns and the Southern Bombers in green longjohns, and play a football game in the frigid weather with proceeds from donations, food, and commemorative pins going to charity.
+The Garbage Bowl is a yearly tradition held every January 1 since 1950, where men from Montréal-Ouest separate into two teams, the Northern Combines in red longjohns and the Southern Bombers in green longjohns, and play a football game in the frigid weather with proceeds from donations, food, and commemorative pins going to charity.

 Parks and recreation

 The War Memorial of Montreal West.

-The town of Montreal West has a large number of neighbourhood parks and public spaces.
+The town of Montréal-Ouest has a large number of neighbourhood parks and public spaces.
 They include: Dave Reid Park, Davies Park, George Booth Park, Hodgson Park, John A. Simms Park, Kirkpatrick Park, Memorial Park, Percival Park, Ronald Park, Roy D. Locke Park, Rugby Park, Sheraton Park, Strathearn Park and Toe Blake Park (which was named after former Montreal Canadiens head coach Toe Blake).
 The town also has an indoor ice skating rink, clay tennis courts, and a public swimming pool.

-The core business area of Montreal West is located on Westminster Avenue between Sherbrooke and Curzon.
+The core business area of Montréal-Ouest is located on Westminster Avenue between Sherbrooke and Curzon.
 Until 2010, it consisted exclusively of small, non-franchised businesses, but in a controversial decision, the Pharmaprix drugstore chain was allowed to open a large outlet on the corner of Westminster and Sherbrooke Street.

 Public transportation

 A train passing through Montréal-Ouest train station.

-Montreal West is serviced by six Société de transport de Montréal bus lines.
+Montréal-Ouest is serviced by six Société de transport de Montréal bus lines.
 Each of these connects to a corresponding Montreal Metro (subway) station or to the Montréal-Ouest Train Station.
 Trains that run through this station connect passengers to downtown Montreal on one end, and three different routes heading away from the city at the other end.